MinecraftForge/Documentation/docs/models/advanced/ibakedmodel.md

 The `rand` parameter is an instance of Random.

 It also takes in a non null `IModelData` instance.
 This can be used to define extra data when rendering the specific model via `ModelProperty`s.
-For example, one such property is `CompositeModel#SUBMODEL_DATA`, which is used to store any additional submodel data for a model using the `forge:composite` model loader.
+For example, one such property is `CompositeModelData`, which is used to store any additional submodel data for a model using the `forge:composite` model loader.

 Note that this method is called very often: once for every combination of non-culled face and supported block render layer (anywhere between 0 to 28 times) *per block in a world*.
 This method should be as fast as possible, and should probably cache heavily.